GoogleCloudPlatform/k8s-config-connector/tests/e2e/testdata/scenarios/powertool/logginglogmetric_clear_state_into_spec/SCENARIO_README.md

     3. With the virtual kind, `RunCLI`, use the powertool to update the `cnrm.cloud.google.com/state-into-spec` annotation from `merge` to `absent` and to remove the externally-managed fields.
-    4. Use `TEST: READ-OBJECT` to read the LoggingLogMetric.
+    4. Use `TEST: READ-OBJECT-AND-COMPARE-SPEC` and `TARGET_STEP_FOR_READ_AND_COMPARE: 1` to read the kube object of LoggingLogMetric and compare it with the kube object in step 1 to ensure the powertool has successfully removed all the externally-managed fields.

 *   Files started with `_`
     1. Generate the golden files with `WRITE_GOLDEN_OUTPUT=1` when running the